Johnxjp/trails/README.md

 # Reading Trails

 Over 10 years, I've accumulated a heap of annotations from the books I've read.
 I put this application together to produce a moment of curiosity in my day by generating a thematic post derived from all these annotations.
+An demo version of this can be seen at https://trails-production.up.railway.app/moments.

 ![image](assets/moment_page.png)